 Pumpkin Patch and Spooky Trail

-High Lodge Farm’s best-selling Spooky Trail and Pumpkin Patch adventure is back this October half-term!
+High Lodge Farm’s best-selling Spooky Trail and Pumpkin Patch adventure is back this October half-term in Abingdon, Oxfordshire!

-Come and experience autumn at its best.
-Take a look at the pictures below to see why High Lodge has become one of Oxfordshire’s most popular Halloween events.
+Take a look at the pictures below to see why High Lodge has become one of Oxfordshire’s most popular Halloween days out.

 • Halloween at High Lodge Farm